 - 1. The AC output of the inverter cannot be synchronized with another AC source and hence, it is not suitable for paralleling.
-The AC output of the inverter should never be connected directly to an electrical breaker panel / load center which is also fed from the utility power/generator.
+The AC output of the inverter should never be connected directly to an electrical breaker panel / load center which is also fed from the utility power/ generator.
 Such a connection will result in parallel operation and AC power from the utility / generator will be fed back into the inverter which will instantly damage the output section of the inverter and may also pose a fire and safety hazard.
-If an electrical Breaker Panel / Load Center is being fed from the utility power / generator and the inverter is required to feed this panel as backup power source, the AC power from the utility power/ generator and the inverter should first be fed to a Manual Selector Switch / Automatic Transfer Switch and the output of the Manual Selector Switch / Automatic Transfer Switch should be connected to the Electrical Breaker Panel / Load Center.
+If an electrical Breaker Panel / Load Center is being fed from the utility power / generator and the inverter is required to feed this panel as backup power source, the AC power from the utility power/ generator and the inverter should first be fed to a Manual Selector Switch / Automatic Transfer Switch and the output of the Electrical Breaker Panel / Load Center.
 Samlex America, Inc. Automatic Transfer Switch, Model No. STS-30 is recommended for this application. - 2.
 To prevent possibility of paralleling and severe damage to the inverter, never use a simple jumper cable with a male plug on both ends to connect the AC output of the inverter to a handy wall receptacle in the home / RV.